 b) Return the matter to the ad hoc grievance committee for further consideration.
 This action returns the grievance to Step 3 of this procedure.

-7) Any request for exceptions to the foregoing should be addressed to the associate dean for faculty affairs.
-By mutual agreement of the associate dean for faculty affairs and the non-faculty academic appointee, the stated formal procedure may be waived in favor of a procedure more appropriate to a particular circumstance.
+7) Any request for exceptions to the foregoing should be addressed to the assistant dean for faculty affairs.
+By mutual agreement of the assistant dean for faculty affairs and the non-faculty academic appointee, the stated formal procedure may be waived in favor of a procedure more appropriate to a particular circumstance.

 * Non-faculty academic appointees include research scientists, research associates, research fellows, instructors, visiting scientists, and other annual appointees whose appointments are administered by the Office of Faculty Affairs.